 September 28th is the Feast Day of Saint Wenceslaus, the patron of Bohemia (now part of the Czech Republic).

 When Wenceslaus became eighteen, he assumed the throne and exiled his mother who reportedly was a persecutor of Christians.
-During his short reign, Wenceslaus was known to have tried to promote Christianity and rectify some of the harm done during his mother’s rule.
+During his 14-year reign, Wenceslaus was known to have tried to promote Christianity and rectify some of the harm done during his mother’s rule.
 He also enacted laws to protect the poor which eventually resulted in his more recent fame in the Christmas carol, “Good King Wenceslaus”.
 He entered into peace negotiations with neighboring Christian-ruled Germany which caused issues with the anti-Christian opposition.
-Wenceslaus’ brother Boleslaus, a holder of ill-will since his was not the successor to the throne, eventually joined the opposition and lured Wenceslaus to a celebration of the feast of Saints Cosmas and Damian where Boleslaus and his supporters killed Wenceslaus on September 28th in the year 929.
+Wenceslaus’ brother Boleslaus, a holder of ill-will since his was not the successor to the throne, eventually joined the opposition and lured Wenceslaus to a celebration of the feast of Saints Cosmas and Damian where Boleslaus and his supporters killed Wenceslaus on September 28th in the year 935.
 Wenceslaus last words were of forgiveness of his brother’s act.

 Wenceslaus is venerated as a martyr as his death was the result of his efforts to support Christianity in the face of harsh opposition.
 His relics are part of the Saint Vitus Cathedral in Prague and his feast day is now a public holiday in the Czech Republic.
 Wenceslaus is also the patron of many Catholic Parishes in Europe and the U.S. including many in the midwestern States of Nebraska and Iowa where many Czech immigrants settled in the 1800’s.